formkiq/formkiq-core/README.md

 [Install FormKiQ Core](https://us-east-1.console.aws.amazon.com/lambda/home?region=us-east-1#/create/app?applicationId=arn:aws:serverlessrepo:us-east-1:622653865277:applications/FormKiQ-Core)

-After installation is completed, you will receive an email with a link to the FormKiQ Stacks Console that has been installed in your AWS Cloud as part of the setup.
+After installation is completed, you will receive an email with a link to the FormKiQ Console that has been installed in your AWS Cloud as part of the setup.
 You will be asked to login to your account, and once you do, you will be prompted to change your password.

 Once you have set your password, you are ready to use FormKiQ Core.

 ### API Reference

-Below is a summary of the FormKiQ Core Document Stack API.
+Below is a summary of the FormKiQ Core FormKiQ API.
 The API was built using the [OpenAPI Specification](https://swagger.io/specification/).

 [Full FormKiQ Core OpenAPI Spec](https://raw.githubusercontent.com/formkiq/formkiq-core/master/lambda-api/src/main/resources/cloudformation/api.yml)